tomzacchia/burger-builder/README.md

   * [React 16](https://reactjs.org/)

 ## Future Improvements / Functionality
- - [ ] Make use of LocalStorage to persist app state
+ * Make use of LocalStorage to persist app state
- - [ ] Add routing to navigate user to "purchase page" and really turn webApp into single page application
+ * Add routing to navigate user to "purchase page" and really turn webApp into single page application
- - [ ] Implement Redux to make managing state much simpler; compared to chaining props
+ * Implement Redux to make managing state much simpler; compared to chaining props
- - [ ] Implement AJAX calls to save and/or store user data
+ * ~~Make AJAX request to save purchase orders and initialize burger ingredients at app start up~~

 ## Credits
  * Credits to @mschwarzmueller for burger ingredients CSS styles